 Dr. Laura Miele concurs, adding “Always picture if you were on the plaintiff or you are on the defense, whatever side you are on, think about what the opposite side would do and how you would work up the case if you take the case.
 How would you work up the case?
 That will help you.”

 Expert John Hughett’s experience lends him some intuition before walking into a deposition, “Before a deposition, I have an idea of what the other side is going to ask me because I do both defense and plaintiff work. [. . .]
-I know what [opposing council] does not like so I take the ‘do not likes’ and try to reduce that into questions that might be asked [and] then I go over it with the attorney.”
+I know what [opposing counsel] does not like so I take the ‘do not likes’ and try to reduce that into questions that might be asked [and] then I go over it with the attorney.”

 For this reason, attorneys may prefer experts with significant experience on both sides.
 Expert Lauhoff recommends a strong blend, “I work both plaintiff and defense cases, it’s extremely important to get a mixture like that because a lot of attorneys say, ‘Boy, I really like that, having the combination of plaintiff and defense experience.’”